vrubleg/hostscmd/ReadMeEn.txt

  - Enter other commands without "hosts" prefix in this mode
  - Use "exit" or "quit" to exit from this CLI

-hosts view [all] <mask>
+hosts list [--all] <mask>
  - Displays enabled and not hidden hostnames by default
- - With "all" flag, it displays disabled and hidden hosts also
+ - With "--all" flag, it displays disabled and hidden hosts also
- - Aliases: list, select, ls
+ - Aliases: view, select, ls
- - Example: view vk
+ - Example: list vk
- - Example: view all *.local
+ - Example: list all *.local

 hosts add <host> <aliases> <addr> # <comment>
  - Adds a new hostname, <addr> is 127.0.0.1 by default